Jolaboy/Basic-C-Sharp-Projects/README.md

 * League View: Ability to see rankings and performance of all teams within a custom league.

-### Car Insurance Management System
+### Car Insurance App
-A robust application designed to streamline the car insurance process, from generating quotes to managing existing policies and processing claims.
+A fully functionning application designed to streamline the car insurance process, from multi-page website with full CRUD functionality and the five standard MVC Views.
 ### Key Features
-* Quote Generation: Calculate personalized insurance premiums based on driver profile and vehicle data.
+* Quote Calculation: Collects driver and vehicle information via a form and calculates a preliminary insurance premium.

-* Policy Management: Store and retrieve policy details, status, and renewal dates efficiently.

-* Secure Authentication: Implement role-based access for Agents, Customers, and Administrators.

-* Claims Tracking: A dedicated module for submitting, tracking, and reviewing insurance claims.

-* Document Storage: Ability to upload and manage policy-related documents.
+* Policy Management: Stores generated quotes and policyholder information persistently in a SQL database.

+* MVC Architecture: Utilizes Models (Data/Business Logic), Views (User Interface using Razor), and Controllers (Handling user input and business logic).

+* Database First Approach: Employs Entity Framework to map C# classes directly to the database schema, simplifying data access.
 ### Getting Started
 To get started with any of these projects: